mxweidmer/Crystal-Collector-Game/README.md

 [Deployed Link](https://mxweidmer.github.io/Crystal-Collector-Game/)

 ## Description
-### This is a simple guessing game.
-The computer randomly picks a letter of the alphabet, and the player has 10 attempts to try and guess which letter was picked by typing keys on the keyboard.
-The player can see on the screen all the letters they have attempted before.
-If the player repeats a key, the input will be ignored and the player will continue with the same number of guesses left as before.
-If the player guesses the correct key, the win tally goes up by one point.
-If the number of attempts goes to zero, the player loses and the losses tally goes up by one.
-A new random letter is selected each time the play either wins or loses.
+### This is a guessing game, where the computer generates a random number between 19 and 120.
+The player has 4 options in the form of crystals, each assigned a random value between 1 and 12.
+When a player clicks on one of the images, that value is added to their score.
+The goal of the game is to match the computer generated number by clicking on the different valued crystals.
+If the players score goes over the target number, they lose and a sound effect is played, as well as their losses counter increasing by one.
+Each time a player wins or loses the game is automatically reset with a new target number and new random values for the crystals.

 ## Screenshots